- Oops!Something went wrong.Please try again later.

 Park National in Focus

-In terms of dividend growth, the company's current annualized dividend of $3.84 is up 36.2% from last year.
-In the past five-year period, Park National has increased its dividend 1 times on a year-over-year basis for an average annual increase of 0.12%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Park National's current payout ratio is 57%.
-This means it paid out 57% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $3.84 is up 36.2% from last year.
+Over the last 5 years, Park National has increased its dividend 1 times on a year-over-year basis for an average annual increase of 0.12%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Park National's payout ratio is 57%, which means it paid out 57% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that PRK is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report